IBM/prompt-declaration-language/README.md

 ## Introduction to PDL

-PDL scipts are specified in JSON, which reflects their declarative nature.
-JSON is also easy to write and to consume by other tools, unlike DSLs that require a suite of tools.
+PDL scipts are specified in YAML, which reflects their declarative nature.
+YAML is also easy to write and to consume by other tools, unlike DSLs that require a suite of tools.
 Unlike other LLM programming frameworks, PDL is agnostic of any programming language.
 The user describes the shape of a document, elements of which capture interactions with LLMs and other tools.

 The following is a simple `hello, world` script:

 ```
-{
-    "title": "Hello world!",
-    "prompts": [
-        "Hello, world!\n",
+title: Hello world!
+prompts:
+  - |
+    Hello, world!
-        "This is your first prompt descriptor!\n"
+    This is your first prompt descriptor!
-    ]
-}
 ```

 This script has a `title` and specifies the `prompts` of the document.
 In this case, there are no calls to an LLM or other tools.
 To render the script into an actual document, we have a PDL interpreter that can be invoked as follows:

 ```
-python3 -m pdl.pdl ./examples/hello/hello.json
+python3 -m pdl.pdl ./examples/hello/hello.yaml
 ```

 This results in the following output: